BaloneyBoy97/PAS-TEAM/README.md

 - Download Docker Desktop Application
 - Login to Docker account
-- Retrieve .tar from this Google Drive link:
+- locate my-python-app-v9.tar file from project root directory
 - Load the Docker image from the .tar file using the following command in your
 terminal:

-- RUN docker load -i path_to_your_tar/my-python-app-v1.tar
+- RUN docker load -i path_to_your_tar/my-python-app-v9.tar

 - To ensure the image is now available on your system, list the Docker images: